 To facilitate tutoring and provide students opportunities to participate in extra activities after school hours, the school offers a free Kid's Club.
-The program runs before school, starting at 7:00am, and lets out Monday - Friday at 6:00pm.
+The program runs before school, starting at 7:00am, and lets out Monday - Friday at 5:00pm, and you may drop off and pick up anytime during those hours.
 If your child is to participate in the Kid's Club, you must fill out the required registration forms.
 Policies and procedures governing this program are found in the requisite registration forms.
-Students coming in between 7:00am and 7:30am must be signed in by a parent/quardian in the Cafeteria.